Louise Harnby | Crime Fiction and Thriller Editor

 The sector you know …

-Academic publishing companies have very clear-cut editorial processes and the roles of development editor, copy-editor and proofreader are clearly defined.
+Academic publishing companies have clear-cut editorial processes and the roles of development editor, copy-editor and proofreader are clearly defined.

 In this sector the briefs and levels of intervention vary from press to press, but the editorial process is the same, broadly speaking.